 The Board of Directors' responsibilities include strategic planning, appointing and overseeing management, succession planning, risk identification and management, environmental oversight, communications with other parties and overseeing financial and corporate issues.
 The Board believes that good corporate governance practices provide an important framework for timely response by the Board to situations that may directly affect Shareholder value.
-The Board has adopted a Corporate Governance Policy which includes several guidelines including Code of Conduct, Audit Committee Charter, Insider Trading Policy, Corporate Disclosure Policy, and Whistle Blower Policy.
-These policies are posted on the Company's website at www.orogenroyalties.com.
+As part of its governance framework, the Board has reviewed and adopted several policies which includes the Audit Committee Charter, the Code of Ethics and Business Conduct, the Anti-Corruption Policy, the Non-Discrimination and Harassment Policy, the Disclosure, Confidentiality and Insider Trading Policy, and the Whistle Blower Policy.
+These policies are posted on the Company's website at https://orogenroyalties.com/about-orogen/corporate-governance/.